coryBove/music/MARBLES.md

 Late Thursday Night - Over the last few nights, I had a lot of trouble getting sufficient sleep.
 If you're a mental health expert, you probably have some insight into why this was happening.
 Personally, I think all of the excitement did me in.
 I started feeling really 'trippy' after everyone else went to bed.
 I woke up my roommate, who then called my mother.
 At my request, we called an ambulance, and I was sent to the ER for a pysch evaluation eary Friday (19th) morning, and diagnosed with 'Acute Mania/Psychosis'.

+When people think 'Manic', they might think 'Manic depressive'.
+I was the opposite of what you would consider depressed.
+I was completely on top of the world and feeling great.
+TOO great.
+This feeling built up slowly over time until I realized it was too late.

 Sunday, 6/21/2020 I was released to my mother, and returned to my own home.

 From the police who arrived on scene first, to the EMS crew who arrived second, to the ER docs/nurses who recieved me, and the 'Unit for Oberservation' folks who took care of me after the ER visit, THANK YOU THANK YOU THANK YOU THANK YOU!!!!!!